elasticdotventures/dotfiles/README.md

 ## What About \_b00t_?
 ElasticDotVentures \_b00t_ is
-a highly opinionated set of tools for deploying Azure cloud services with EV libraries (called "c0re"), mostly for Azure 🤖.  \_b00t_ brings together a plurality of powerful Cloud tools to  to encourage a non-traditional but extremely p0werful mix-martial-art-of-code.
+a highly opinionated set of tools for deploying Azure cloud services with EV libraries (called "c0re"), mostly for Azure 🤖.  \_b00t_ brings together a plurality of powerful Cloud tools to  to encourage a non-traditional but extremely p0werful mix-martial-art-of-code, which itself is a curated catalog of utilities to manage "infrastructure as code" presently DEV/OPS, but with an eye toward future AI/OPS.
 This text here is mostly visionary explaining the "what" about _b00t_ which is presently early stage being re_b00t_ed😆 from my prior projects.

 ## Is _b00t_ a better for individuals or teams?
 Adoption for individuals is easier, N0t everybody can gr0k _b00t_.
 Built by a serial-entrepeneur, _b00t_ is a great "stack" for Robotics & AI Startups where the product's very survival is often dependent on efficient (cost-saving) internal-tooling / economical (but secure) computing environment.